-Alaska has more coastline than all other U.S. states combined, so even though we just spent five weeks exploring by RV, we knew we had to take to the sea!
+Alaska has more coastline than all other U.S. states combined, so even though we just spent four weeks exploring by RV, we knew we had to take to the sea!
 But we didn’t want to do some big ‘ole cruise ship—we were looking for a company with a strong focus on sustainability and adventure.
 UnCruise was the ticket.
 They have more than a dozen routes in Southeast Alaska chock-full, of glaciers, whale-watching, kayaking, skiff safaris, and rainforest bushwhacking, so we couldn’t go wrong.
 Knowing we wanted to explore Glacier Bay National Park and Alaska’s first capital, we went with the Northern Passages and Glacier Bay Route—a seven-night, 500-mile journey.
 We are so excited to tell you about this expedition, but unlike most travel blogs it’s not about where we went.
 Adventure cruising Southeast Alaska is all about seizing the moment and pivoting for wildlife sightings, sunshine, and smooth sailing.
 Let the adventure unfold!

 Sitka: Alaska’s First Capital